| |

 This fisherman knit sweater design was inspired by an Aran knit sweater seen worn by actor Graham McTavish in the TV show Men In Kilts.

-Although this type of sweater is seen to belong more to Aran islands knitwear than Scottish clans, they have on occasion been seen worn with a kilt.
+Although this type of sweater is seen to belong more to Aran Island knitwear than Scottish clans, they have, on occasion, been seen worn with a kilt.

-Instead of the honeycomb cable, I decided to use a diamond cable for the main design feature.
+Instead of the honeycomb cable, I used a diamond cable for the main design feature.

 Alongside the main diamond cable in the center of each panel, there are simple cable twists (fisherman’s ropes) on either side, then moss stitch borders.